syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/getting-started.md

 ## NuGet installation

-You need to configure the NuGet package of Syncfusion components, to install the SfPullToRefresh control in your application.
-Refer the below KB to configure the NuGet package of Syncfusion components.
+To install SfPullToRefresh control in the application, configure the NuGet package of the Syncfusion components.
+Refer to the following KB to configure the NuGet package of the Syncfusion components:

 [How to configure package source and install Syncfusion NuGet packages in an existing project?](https://www.syncfusion.com/kb/7441/how-to-configure-package-source-and-install-syncfusion-nuget-packages-in-an-existing-project)

 ### SfPullToRefresh for Xamarin.Android

-The following NuGet package need to be added to use SfPullToRefresh control in your application.
+The following NuGet package should be added to use SfPullToRefresh control in the application:

 <table>
 <tr>